eigerco/pallet-move/doc/design.md

 Programs (smart contracts) written in Move language are deployed as a bytecode and executed by the Move VM, which is a stack-based virtual machine.
 It has been designed to be simple, efficient and platform-agnostic, which means it's possible to integrate with custom blockchains or even run it separately and interact using a command line interface.

-Move has been used as the smart-contract language for many blockchains like Sui, Starcoin, Aptos or Diem.
+Move has been used as the smart-contract language for many blockchains like Sui, Starcoin, Aptos and Diem.

 More information about the Move language can be found:
 * [Move language whitepaper](https://diem-developers-components.netlify.app/papers/diem-move-a-language-with-programmable-resources/2020-05-26.pdf)